appsody/website/content/tutorials/PackageAJaxRSAppWithAppsody.md

 ```
 [InitScript] [INFO] --------------------< dev.appsody:java-openliberty >--------------------
-[InitScript] [INFO] Building java-openliberty 0.2.2
+[InitScript] [INFO] Building java-openliberty 0.2.5
 ```

 There is one change that you need to make in order for the app to run.

 Both the application and the `java-openliberty` Stack include a `pom.xml` file.
 The Stack’s `pom.xml` file acts as the parent.
-Therefore, before you can run the app you need to update the `<parent>` field in the application's `pom.xml` to reference the Stack as follows:
+Therefore, before you can run the app you need to update the `<parent>` field in the application's `pom.xml` to reference the Stack.
+The application's `pom.xml` is in the directory you are currently in, open the file and add the following code:

 > You can find the correct parent pom version in the output from the `appsody init` command.